-We are continuing to mark the anniversaries of those servicemen who died in WW1 throughout the coming year with exhibitions including our new stained glass poppy plaques.
+We continued to mark the anniversaries of those servicemen who died in WW1 throughout coming year with exhibitions including our new stained glass poppy plaques.
 Further information on the servicemen can be found in the church, or via the War Memorial tab on our website (see the subheading Memorial Names).

-We are continuing with The King James Bible and the English Language series of exhibitions.
+We continued with The King James Bible and the English Language series of exhibitions.

 In July 2019 the church hosted an exhibition to mark the 75th anniversary of the death of Robert Martin Bell, who was killed in action on the 4th July 1944, in Normandy.
 He was a Warrant Officer Class II C.S.M.
 (Company Sergeant Major), serving with the 1st Battalion, Royal Norfolk Regiment.
 He is buried in La Delivrande War Cemetery, Douvres.
 Robert is the only WW2 serviceman to be recorded on our war memorial.